kleinbottle/swanlotus/content/blogs/anatomy-of-a-logo-design/anatomy-of-a-logo-design.md

 The thrill of the quest was now over.
 It was time to sit down and flesh out an image from a dream.
 Sol was no stranger to ardour.
 He hunkered down and sifted through his options.

+### Hand-crafting the logo

 He could hand paint the logo giving it unique individuality.
 But what would happen if his clients wanted to "refresh" their logo after a few years.
-The [3M Logo](https://1000logos.net/3m-logo/) was a case in point.
-A hand-painted logo would bedifficult to "morph: over time to retain its identity while sporting changes.
-Logo-maintenance precluded a had-drawn logo.
+The transmogrification of the [3M Logo](https://1000logos.net/3m-logo/) in almost a century was a case in point.
+Its changes struck a fine balance between the old and the new---same enough to be recognizable from the past but new enough to attract and engage afresh.
+A hand-painted logo would be difficult to morph over time to retain its essence while renewing its expression.
+Logo-maintenance precluded a hand-drawn logo.

+### Interactive graphics

-Having settled for a formal font-based logo, Sol still had a choice of rendering it using graphics software in which one worked on a canvas, just like a painter: only one was called a digital graphic artist.
-Or he could sit and patiently program the logo in any number of languages that output graphics.
+Having settled for a formal font-based logo, Sol still had a choice of rendering it using software that allowed one to work on a canvas, just like a painter.
+Examples like [Gimp](https://www.gimp.org/) and [Inkscape](https://inkscape.org/) came to mind.

-This dichotomy of choice was easily resolved when he thought of the maintenance of the logo once more.
-Suppose, some minor change were required.
-The digital graphics software that allowed objects to be placed, moved, morphed, etc., would require manual intervention and a steady had each time a change was called for.
-The programmatic route was more tedious but offered greater repeatability and was relatively easy to mainatain.

-Thus settled, he thought of the large variety of programs he could use to generate the logo.
-He finally settled on a solid, if not too arty set of programs for his toolchain: XeLaTeX source code to generate PDF output which will be translated into SVG for scalable display on Web and in print.

-Different choices for Colour, Font, etx.
-Versatility in choice with minimala ffort: a form of delayed gratification.
+Their primary advantage was their interactivity which gave almost instantaneous visual feedback of what was being drawn.
+The basic features were easy to master and held the allure of quick and easy results.

+The downside was that the results were not repeatable with precision because objects were edited and located by hand, even if their features were mathematically defined.
+One could manually tweak the control points on a [Bezier curve](https://pomax.github.io/bezierinfo/) until one's aesthetic sense was fully satisfied.
+But, being hand-drawn, they could not be repeated except through a `copy` function in the software.

+### Programmatic generation

+Generating digital graphics by programming was a slower, more tedious process that called for ample patience.
+Only those conversant with delayed gratification would opt for it.
+The feedback would neither be instantaneous nor visual.
+One needed to edit-compile-view, and re-edit, repeating this cycle until satisfied.

+But the upside was the precision of a coded program.
+Numbers reigned.
+Small changes simply meant tweaking a digit here or there.
+Changing colours was a cinch.

+### Making a choice

+The dichotomy of choice between interactive and programmatic generation of graphics was easily resolved though.
+Sol only needed to think of giving his clients variants of a single thematic logo to choose from, or of the maintenance of the logo over time.
+It was clear that present pain bought future gain if he chose to program the logo.

+Given that his logo would consist principally of words, Sol veered toward the [TeX-based](https://www.tug.org/levels.html) suite of typesetting tools.
+He finally settled upon the [LaTeX](https://www.latex-project.org/) format and the [XeTeX](http://xetex.sourceforge.net/) typesetting which gave him XeLaTeX. and decided that his output would be in [PDF](https://acrobat.adobe.com/in/en/acrobat/about-adobe-pdf.html) for paper and [SVG](https://en.wikipedia.org/wiki/Scalable_Vector_Graphics) for the Web, both of which afforded scalable graphics that would not degrade with resizing of the final output medium, whether paper or screen.

+## The execution

+With all the preliminaries in place, Sol settled down to work.

+Meaning being conveyed.Colours do the talking.
+Placement of the words.
+Stylizing.
+Colours.
+Emphasis.
+A few choices for his clients.

 <!--LaTeX